5,665,355 members and growing! (15,539 online)

 Introduction and Background

-Several legacy systems are on the verge of migration; however, these legacy systems have a serious constraint from back-end point of view.
-Due to the business risks involved database migration is usually considered as a separate project.
-Also, real time applications cannot take the risk of downtime in the production environment due to business constrains.
+Several legacy systems are on the verge of migration; however, these legacy systems have a serious constraint from the back-end point of view.
+Due to the business risks involved, database migration is usually considered a separate project.
+Also, real time applications cannot take the risk of downtime in production environment due to business constraints.

-Under such circumstances, application enhancement or new supplementary automations are required to communicate with legacy database and other latest databases as well.
-This interaction, several times is observed to be a transaction based interaction.
+Under such circumstances, application enhancement or new supplementary automations are required to communicate with legacy databases and latest databases as well.
+This interaction, often, is observed to be a transaction based interaction.

-New release of Microsoft .net 2.0 resolves this issue with a new feature called as the "Transaction Scope".
+The new release of Microsoft .NET 2.0 resolves this issue with a new feature called the "Transaction Scope".
 In this article, we will discuss in brief the overview of this feature.

 Agenda